 Dr. Fritz-Laylin is committed to helping all lab members build the skills needed to achieve their long-term career goals.
 Such skills include biological knowledge, molecular and cell biology techniques, project management, as well as science communication in the form of oral presentations, scientific publication, and grant writing.
 Dr. Fritz-Laylin meets with lab members weekly to discuss research progress and training needs.
 Enthusiastic applicants with diverse perspectives who wish to join a dynamic research group are encouraged to apply!

-Graduate students: The Fritz-Laylin lab expects to recruit one graduate student to join the lab during both the 2018-19 and 2019-20 academic years.
-We accept graduate students through the UMass Amherst MCB and OEB programs.
+Graduate students: We accept graduate students through the UMass Amherst MCB and OEB programs.
 If you are interested in joining and/or rotating in the lab, please email Lillian directly or come by the lab.

-Postdocs: The Fritz-Laylin lab expects to recruit a postdoc with experience in molecular biology, cell biology, and/or phylogenetics to join the lab during the 2018-19 academic year.
-If you are interested in joining the lab as a postdoc, please email Lillian directly, and include your CV and a cover letter explaining why you are interested in joining the lab and an idea you have for a project.
+Postdocs: If you are interested in joining the lab as a postdoc, please email Lillian directly, and include your CV and a cover letter explaining why you are interested in joining the lab and an idea you have for a project.

 Meanwhile, you might want to know more about us: